Ronald dela Rosa: Camp Crame (2013–2016)

-Rise to prominence as head police chief and BuCor director (2016–2018)
+Promotion as head police chief and BuCor director (2016–2018)

 Dela Rosa was handpicked by then presumptive President Rodrigo Duterte as the new PNP Chief on May 19, 2016.
-On July 1, 2016, he was officially sworn in as the 21st chief of the Philippine National Police while being promoted to Director-General, the highest-ranked PNP officer.
-In October 2017, Dela Rosa accused Vice President Leni Robredo of having political ambitions to become president despite still working in her current job.
-After a few days, he hinted that he himself may run for president in 2022 and would double the pay of police officers if elected.
-He was set to retire on January 21 due to the mandatory retirement at age 56, but his term was extended for 3 months until April 21, 2018.
+On July 1, 2016, he was officially sworn in as the 21st chief of the Philippine National Police while being promoted to director-general, the highest-ranked PNP officer.
+Amid Vice President Leni Robredo's criticisms of the Duterte administration's war on drugs, in October 2017, Dela Rosa said Robredo should set aside her alleged political ambitions to become president and advised her to "help Duterte first".
+Dela Rosa was set to retire on January 21, 2018, due to the mandatory retirement at age 56, but his term was extended for 3 months until April 21, 2018.

-During his stint as PNP chief, Dela Rosa made the headlines regularly as he led the controversial drug war and Oplan Tokhang operations throughout the country.
-Several groups including human rights groups and religious leaders strongly objected Dela Rosa and President Rodrigo Duterte's initiatives.
-The controversy has been widely condemned locally and internationally for the number of deaths resulting from police operations and allegations of systematic extrajudicial executions including planting fabricated evidence to make it appear a suspected drug personality has possession of drugs and resisting arrest from authorities.
-The drug-related killings reached up to the United Nations Human Rights Council as it caused a death toll total of 12,000 according to reports of news organizations and human rights groups.
-In 2019, during his campaign, Dela Rosa took pride of it as it lessened the crime rate and resulted in millions of drug personalities surrendering to the authorities.
+During his stint as PNP chief, Dela Rosa made headlines regularly as he led the controversial drug war and Oplan Tokhang operations throughout the country.
+Several groups including human rights groups and religious leaders strongly objected Dela Rosa and President Duterte's initiatives.
+The controversy has been widely condemned for the number of deaths resulting from police operations and allegations of systematic extrajudicial executions including planting fabricated evidence to make it appear a suspected drug personality has possession of drugs and resisting arrest from authorities.
+Reports of drug-related killings reached the United Nations Human Rights Council as the death toll reached 12,000 according to news organizations and human rights groups.
+In 2019, during his campaign, Dela Rosa took pride in the drug war as it supposedly lessened the crime rate and resulted in millions of drug personalities surrendering to the authorities.

-In May 2018, Dela Rosa was appointed as Director General of the Bureau of Corrections.
+In May 2018, Dela Rosa was appointed as director general of the Bureau of Corrections.
 He held the post from April 30, 2018, until October 12, 2018.